Wisconsin

 The 60-day quarantine can be done on the owner’s premises.
 The animal must be held in such a way as to preclude contact with other domestic animals and with non-custodial humans.

 If, during the observation or quarantine period, the dog or cat exhibits symptoms of rabies, the veterinarian shall notify the owner and the officer who ordered the quarantine.
-The veterinarian or “officer” (see below) shall kill the animal in a humane manner which avoids damage to the animal’s head.
+The veterinarian or “officer” (see below) shall euthanize the animal in a humane manner which avoids damage to the animal’s head.
 [WS 95.21(5)(d)]

 NOTE: General quarantine regulations [WS 95.21(5)(a)]: